benjamin-voisin/cehavl.nvim/README.md

 |---------------|---------------|-----------------|
 | `:Cehavl`     | Cehavl the word under the cursor | `<leader>ch`|
 | `:CehavlAll`  | Cehavl all the occurrences of the word under the cursor, according to the LSP : local variables will be changed at the correct locallity, any code should run as well as before the function. | `<leader>cha`|

+## TODO

+* Possibility to cehavl a whole file, with reversability (:CehavlFile and :ChevalFile functions)
+* Possibility to choose keymaps in the setup function.